Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 When prompted, very few of our interviewees report considerations for fairness either at the product or the model level.
 Only two participants from model teams (P14a, P22a) reported receiving fairness requirements, whereas many others explicitly mentioned that fairness is not a concern for them yet (P4a, P5b, P6b, P11a, P15c, P20a, P21b, P25a, P26a).
-Similarly, no participant brought up requirements for explainability of models\emph{.} This is in stark contrast to the emphasis that fairness and explainability receive in the literature, e.g., \cite{7LH3,sWPF,Emzk,Yuwe,7dgT,9t4Z,ynnp,uoFv,TIPJ,gC0G}.
+The lack of fairness and explainability requirements is in stark contrast to the emphasis that these qualities receive in the literature \cite[e.g.,][]{7LH3,sWPF,Emzk,Yuwe,7dgT,9t4Z,ynnp,uoFv,TIPJ,gC0G}.

-\textbf{Recommendations}\textbf{.} Our observations suggest that involving data scientists early when soliciting product requirements is important (\faGroup) and that pursuing a model-first trajectory entirely without considering product requirements is problematic (\faCalendar).
-Conversely, model requirements are rarely specific enough to allow data scientists to work in isolation without knowing the broader context of the system and interaction with the product team should likely be planned as part of the process.
+\myparagraph{Recommendations.} Our observations suggest that involving data scientists early when soliciting product requirements is important (\faGroup) and that pursuing a model-first trajectory entirely without considering product requirements is problematic (\faCalendar).
+Conversely, model requirements are rarely specific enough to allow data scientists to work in isolation without knowing the broader context of the system and interaction with the product team should ideally be planned as part of the process.
 Requirements form a key collaboration point between product and model teams, which should be emphasized even in more distant collaboration styles (e.g., outsourced model development).
 The few organizations that use the \emph{parallel trajectory} report fewer problems by involving data scientists in negotiating product requirements to discard unrealistic ones early on (P6b).
 Vogelsang and Borg also provide similar recommendations to consult data scientists from the beginning to help elicit requirements \cite{aFTn}.
-While many papers place emphasis on clearly defining ML use cases and scope \cite{JnkY,kckt,Dzd7}, several others mention how collaboration of technical and non-technical stakeholders such as domain experts helps \cite{9t4Z,8e8c,bU0N}.
+While many papers place emphasis on clearly defining ML use cases and scope \cite{JnkY,kckt,Dzd7}, several others mention how collaboration of technical and non-technical stakeholders such as domain experts helps \cite{9t4Z,8e8c,bU0N,passi}.

 ML literacy for customers and product teams appears to be important (\faGroup).
 P22a and P19a suggested conducting technical ML training sessions to educate clients; similar training is also useful for members of product teams.
 Several papers argue for similar training for non-technical users of ML products \cite{FdO8,9t4Z,aFTn}. \looseness=-1